toaha63/MPXL/ReadME.md

-MPXL - Big Integer Library for C
+MPXL (Multiple Precision eXtended Library) - Big Integer Library for C

 Introduction:
 A C library for arbitrary-precision integer arithmetic.
 Handles integers of any size limited only by available memory.